-A quick Google Search for the place(s) you’ll be visiting will surely bring a few ideas for items to add to your trip itinerary.
-We typically search for broad terms first like things to do in Madrid, Spain then once we figure out the gist of what to do in that place, we search for more specific things such as best brunch in Malasana neighborhood in Madrid.
+A quick Google search for the place(s) you’ll be visiting will surely bring a few ideas for items to add to your trip itinerary.
+We typically search for broad terms first like things to do in Madrid, Spain then once we figure out the gist of what to do in that place, we search for more specific things such as best brunch in the Malasana neighborhood in Madrid.

 Searching for both general and specific terms helps you find relevant information to include in your itinerary from numerous resources, including travel blogs like ours!
 After finding these articles we save the links to our Google doc so we can reference them easily.

 Did you know that Pinterest is a search engine, not social media?
 There is A TON of valuable content on Pinterest that can help you plan a trip.
 After logging onto Pinterest I usually begin by searching for information about the state or country I’m visiting followed by specific cities and attractions.

 I click through briefly to the website that a Pinterest graphic leads me to in order to determine if it will be a resource for my trip.
 If so, I save the Pin to a Pinterest board for that specific destination so I can keep track of them and/or link the article in my Google doc that I use for my itinerary in order to remind myself to look back at it.